BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 2 giant puppets dressed as a bide and groom and 5 women dancing with long skirts and holding a basket on their head are dancing and people are taking photos of them.

 One of the highlights of my trip to Oaxaca was seeing a calenda.
-You will see calendas taking place after a wedding, christening, or even a graduation ceremony.
-They usually happen usually during the day on Saturdays and sometimes on Friday evenings.
+Calendas take place after a wedding, christening, or even a graduation ceremony.
+They usually happen on Friday evenings, Saturday mornings and afternoons, and occasionally on Sundays. and sometimes on Friday evenings.

-After the wedding ceremony, the bride, groom, and guests come out of the church and participate in a procession down the streets of Oaxaca, sometimes ending at the Zocalo.
+After the wedding ceremony, the bride, groom, and guests come out of the church and participate in a procession down the streets of Oaxaca.
 There’s always a band (trumpets and drums), a large twirling balloon, female dancers with baskets and turkeys on their heads, two giant paper maché bride and groom puppets, and two people dressed up in a costume with flowing strips of colored material.
 Strangers are encouraged to join in the procession.
 It’s a lot of fun!

 How do you know a calenda is going to take place?

-I hung out in front of Templo de Santo Domingo on a Saturday morning and then came back in the afternoon and waited for a christening or a wedding party to exit.
+I hung out in front of Templo de Santo Domingo on a Saturday morning, came back in the afternoon, and waited for a christening or a wedding party to exit.
 I knew a wedding was taking place inside the church because the front door was closed and there was a sign on it saying you can’t go in.
 A calenda band was also hanging out in front of the church.
 In the morning, there was a christening and a graduation and in the afternoon a wedding.

 11. Join a Food Tour